prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 </div>

 1. The Query object is a central place in your schema where many other types will appear.
 Like before with the modular GraphQL types decision we again can decide to be modular here.
-We could either create a new `api/graphql/Query.ts` module (not modulur) or we could _collocate_ the exposure of User object with its definition in `api/graphql/User.ts` (modular).
-Staying consistent with before, we'll take the modular way now.
+We could either create a new `api/graphql/Query.ts` module (not modular), or we could _collocate_ the exposure of User object with its definition in `api/graphql/User.ts` (modular).
+Staying consistent with before, we'll take the modular way.
 1. To achieve colocation in Nexus we'll use `schema.extendType`.
 Its API is _very_ similar to `schema.objectType` with the difference that the defined fields are merged into the _targeted_ type.
 1. The first parameter specifies the field's name, here `users`
 1. `type: 'User'` specifies what the field's type should be.
 Here, a `User`